 Graduate Students

-Hannah Perkins Stark is a third-year doctoral student in the LSU I/O Psychology program.
+Hannah Perkins Stark is a fourth-year doctoral student in the LSU I/O Psychology program.
 A Louisiana native, she earned her bachelor's degree in psychology from LSU in 2020 and her master's degree in I/O psychology in 2022.
 Her research interests include the application of advanced research methodologies to examine employee well-being and the work/non-work interface.
 After earning her Ph.D., she hopes to obtain a position as an Assistant Professor.
 Outside of school, she enjoys doing yoga, listening to the Crime Junkie podcast, and renovating her “fixer-upper”.

 Undergraduate Students

-Jasmine Gray is a first-year undergraduate student in the LSU Psychology program.
+Jasmine Gray is a second-year undergraduate student in the LSU Psychology program.
 After graduating, she plans to continue her studies and earn a doctoral degree in psychology.
 She is passionate about helping others and wants to become a driving force of positive change in her community.
 As a Louisiana Service and Leadership (LASAL) Scholar at the Ogden Honors College, she fills her time studying solutions to major Louisiana challenges such as chronic poverty and coastal wetland loss.
 She currently works at the LSU Ogden Honors College as a front desk attendant.
 Outside of school, Jasmine enjoys volunteering for nonprofit organizations, traveling, and vegetable gardening.

-Samantha Ferrer is a freshman at LSU.
+Samantha Ferrer is a sophomore at LSU.
 She is double majoring in Microbiology and Psychology with a concentration in Cognitive Neuroscience on her path to medical school.
 Samantha loves music and enjoys reading, cooking, shopping, and watching Gilmore Girls.
 She also loves listening to the “I Am All In” podcast, with Scott Patterson.
 She volunteers at her local church, the American Red Cross, and Women’s Hospital.

-Madalyn McQuillan is currently a sophomore pursuing her bachelor’s in psychology at LSU.
+Madalyn McQuillan is currently a junior pursuing her bachelor’s in psychology at LSU.
 After completing her undergraduate degree, she hopes to go on to pursue a master’s and a PhD in psychology.
 Originally from the D.C. area Madalyn is happy to call Louisiana her new home and proud to be the first in her family to attend college.
 Madalyn has been an enlisted National Guard member for three years and starts her ROTC courses this semester to become an officer.
 In her personal time Madalyn enjoys hiking with her dog, reading, and practicing photography.